pikvm/pikvm/docs/auth.md

 [root@pikvm kvmd-webterm]#
 ```

-??? tip "Disabling the Web Terminal"
+??? example "Step by step: Disabling the Web Terminal"

     Sometimes the actual owner of a PiKVM device and the user who is allowed to use it are different people.
     So you may want to disable console access from the Web UI.
 To do this, use the following: